Fargo Car Accident Attorneys

 Car Accidents In North Dakota

 Thousands of car accidents happen across the United States each year.
+In North Dakota there were over 14,000 crashes, 100 fatalities, and 4,258 injuries in 2019 alone (DOT).
+According to these statistics, every 2 hours one person was injured in a motor vehicle accident.
 Despite their unfortunate commonality, there is nothing about a car accident that makes filing a claim simple – except when a trusted personal injury law firm is allowed to step in and manage it.

 At Maring Williams Law Office, we are proud to be the local name in Fargo for car accident claims of all sorts.
 If another driver struck you, regardless of the circumstances or complexities that seem to be present, we can take care of your personal injury case from start to finish.
 While you focus on your wellbeing and recovery, we dig into the details of your case, including examining the available evidence, calculating damages, filing the claim, and so forth.